dalehornidge/dalehornidge/README.md

 <h1 align="center">👋 Hello!
 I'm Dale Hornidge</h1>

 <p align="center">
-I'm a fullstack developer, indie hacker and founder of Overcome App.
+I'm a freelance fullstack developer, indie hacker and founder of Overcome App.
 </p>
 <p align="center">
 When I'm not coding you can find me running around the streets of Edinburgh.